pysat/pysat/docs/new_instrument.rst

 include time information in the filename and utilize a constant field width or a consistent delimiter.
 The location and format of the time information is specified using standard python formatting and keywords year, month, day, hour, minute, second.
-Additionally, both version, revision, and cycle keywords are supported.
+Additionally, version, revision, and cycle keywords are supported.
 When present, the from_os constructor will filter down the file list to the latest version/revision/cycle combination.